 Cooking or baking with someone you love is a great way to make lasting memories.
 Find a Jewish recipe book to gift, or create one of your own that includes some of your favorite dishes.
 If the recipient is an avid cook or baker, get them some new cooking utensils or supplies such as a custom engraved apron or personalized dinnerware.

-If you’re gifting something that needs wrapped, make sure to grab some Hanukkah gift wrap.
-And of course, don’t forget a card!
-However you spend your eight nights of Hanukkah, remember that it’s a time for family, reflection, and carrying on traditions—something that no tangible item can replace.
+However you spend your eight nights of Hanukkah, remember that it’s a time for family, reflection and carrying on traditions — something that no tangible item can replace.